babashka/babashka.nrepl/README.md

 #### Complaints about resolving symbols in the nREPL

-When connecting to the nREPL you may recieve errors like:
+When connecting to the nREPL you may receive errors like:

 ```
 ;; nREPL: